dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 	lastSeen: Timestamp!
 	# status of the device
 	status: Status!
-	# supported discovery protocols
+	# Supported discovery protocols
 	supportedDiscoveryProtocols: [DiscoveryProtocol!]!
-	# addresses the device has been discovered at
+	# Addresses the device has been discovered at
 	discoveredAt: [String!]!
+	# All states detected by the specific device
+	states: [State!]!
 }

 # An installation can contain devices.